 FIGURE 2.
 Grow/damp transient from SPEAR.
-System starts in the negative feedback mode controlling unstable motion.
-On software trigger the sign of the feedback is reversed (positive feedback) and after predetermined hold-off period, recording starts.
-At t=12 ms system returns to negative feedback and the damping transient is recorded.
+The system starts in the negative feedback mode, controlling unstable motion.
+On software trigger, the sign of the feedback is reversed (goes to positive feedback) and after a predetermined hold-off period, recording starts.
+At t=12 ms, the system returns to negative feedback and the damping transient is recorded.